martinvuyk/hackathon-fft/README.md

 ## CPU implementation on an Intel i5-12600KF

-These are several implementations with different default behaviour.
+These are several implementations with different default behavior.
 Some use multi-threading on by default depending on the platform's linalg libs.

 ```terminal